Richard Hazeldine, Chairman, British Society of Baking

 Having moved on from the position of Editor of the British Baker in 2011, Sylvia still takes a keen interest in the baking industry and has served on the BSB Executive committee for 7 years.
 She continues to work for British Baker, focusing on writing and judging for the Baking Industry Awards.
 She also serves on the Court of the Worshipful Company of Bakers and undertakes freelance work.

-For the past 25 years, David has been the Managing Director of The London Bread & Cake Co Ltd, which is London’s largest independent wholesale bakery, manufacturing a range of 400 products on 365 days a year, and supplying them to nearly 1,000 customers within the South East of England.
+David was then Managing Director of The London Bread & Cake Co Ltd for over 25 years, which was London’s largest independent wholesale bakery, manufacturing a range of 400 products on 365 days a year, and supplying them to nearly 1,000 customers within the South East of England.
+He sold this business in 2019 and set up The London Baking Company Limited, which carries out consultancy work and offers investment, for bakers.

 Devon went from Graduate to Lecturer at the National Bakery School, South Bank University.
 He gained a 1st Class BSc Honours Degree in Bakery Technology and Management at the National Bakery School, winning the top student award.
 He is also a Ph.D.
 Graduate and is now a Lecturer at the NBS.